mikrono/tModLoaderWiki_kr_ko/Basic-Projectile.md

 The AI of a projectile is the most important aspect of a projectile, it controls how the projectile moves and acts after it is spawned.
 It is easiest for new modders to first rely on AI code already used in other vanilla projectiles by assigning `projectile.aiStyle = #;` and `aiType = ProjectileID.NameHere;`.
 This is called mimicking a vanilla projectile.
 As you desire more advanced movement, you'll realize that mimicking vanilla projectile AI is very limited.
 We will discuss mimicking and custom AI below.

 # Using Vanilla AI
+We can use vanilla AI to prototype our projectiles.
 Let's make a boomerang.
 Using the same aiStyle as the vanilla projectiles that move like a boomerang, we can make a boomerang.
 You can look up boomerang projectiles in [Vanilla Projectile Field Values](https://github.com/blushiemagic/tModLoader/wiki/Vanilla-Projectile-Field-Values) and you will discover that boomerangs all use aiStyle of 3:
 ![](https://i.imgur.com/RSaxV6T.png)

 We can now use `projectile.aiStyle = 3;` in our code.
 To make this boomerang even easier, we can use `projectile.CloneDefaults(ProjectileID.EnchantedBoomerang)`, which will copy all the other defaults as well.
 Doing this, you will get a projectile that almost behaves the same way as the vanilla projectile: